Preparing to Depart Your Study Abroad Program

 Fairfield, CT 06825

-We all know what culture shock is, but what is reverse culture shock?
+What is reverse cultural adjustment?
 Upon returning home from a study abroad program, you can expect to go through some degree of “reverse culture shock” as you get back into your old routines with a new, different outlook on your surroundings.
 You have had a wonderful experience that has taught you many things but the new things that you have learned may not fit into your everyday world.
 You want to tell people about what you experienced but many friends would rather tell you what happened while you were away.
 People may see you as being more critical of things in your own culture and country and feel betrayed when you say you might want to go back there someday.
 You prefer the company of those who shared your experience, and in some cases your international experience takes on ideal qualities that cannot be matched at home.
 Just as living abroad required you to adjust, so does coming home.
 After all, you're not the same person you were when you went abroad.
 All returning study abroad students may experience some form of boredom, depression, and restlessness and it is completely normal.
 Below, please find some information on reverse culture shock and how to deal with it.

 Things you may experience during this period (remember, you are not alone!):